confidential-containers/operator/docs/DEVELOPMENT.md

 ## Using Kind Kubernetes cluster

 You can use a [Kind](https://kind.sigs.k8s.io/docs/user/quick-start/) cluster running on non-TEE hardware for development purposes.

+Refer to the `.github/workflows/enclave-cc-cicd.yaml` file for guidance about building a `kindest/node` image that includes D-Bus and starting the Kind cluster with the image.

-Kind version `v0.16.0` have been successfully tested on the following Linux distros.
+Kind version `v0.16.0` runs with the following Linux distributions:

 - `CentOS Stream 8`
 - `RHEL9`
 - `Ubuntu 20.04`
 - `Ubuntu 22.04`

->**Note**: Only `kata-clh` runtimeclass works with Kind cluster.
+> Only the `kata-clh` runtime class works with Kind cluster.